abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

-# Authentification `metaexplicit` for Microsoft Active Directory services with trust relationships
+# Authentication `metaexplicit` for Microsoft Active Directory with Trust Relationships

-## authmanagers `metaexplicit` object
+## authmanagers `metaexplicit` Object

-The `metaexplicit` authentification manager contains only one provider.
+The `metaexplicit` authentication manager contains exactly one provider.
-The provider must be defined as `metadirectory`.
+The provider must be defined with the name `metadirectory`.

 ``` json
 'metaexplicit': {